 In arbitration, the arbitrator makes a decision based on the law.
 The decision is taken out of the hands of both sides in the dispute, so that the ability of a victim of violence to stand up to the other party in a negotiation or mediation is not in question.

 However, the arbitration process depends on the real consent of both spouses to arbitrate.
 If there is a question about the genuineness of the consent — if the arbitrator feels that one person is being bullied or does not fully understand his or her rights — then an arbitrator should refuse to continue with the arbitration.

 The arbitrator may adopt a procedure that provides safeguards to make the process safer for everybody involved.

 The court has what is known as a " parens patriae" power to watch out for the interests of those less able to look out for themselves.
 This power allows the court to step into a dispute involving children if necessary.

 All arbitration awards that involve children must consider the best interests of the child.
 If not, they will not be enforceable in court.

-The Child and Family Services Act, as amended in 2006, makes it an offence for arbitrators not to report suspected cases of domestic violence involving a child to the appropriate child welfare agency or to the police.
+The Child, Youth and Family Services Act, 2017, makes it an offence for arbitrators not to report suspected cases of domestic violence involving a child to the appropriate child welfare agency or to the police.